LukePappa/myOS/Ourism.md

 Theories, doctrines, and philosophies fall short of the truth, which is itself beyond words.

-Moreover, it is possible to realize the truth through adherence to the single meditative instruction: “Be.”
+It is possible to realize the truth through adherence to the single meditative instruction: “Be.”